 - Massage therapy is not a substitute for medical treatment or diagnoses and you are strongly encouraged to seek qualified medical advice for any condition that you have.

 - If at any time there are changes in your personal or medical information, you will notify the practitioner before additional sessions and the practitioner will not be liable if you fail to do so.

-- Cannabis infused massage oil/lotion/salve/balm may be used during a session in accordance with the Oregon Board of Massage Therapists’ policy.
+- Cannabis infused massage oil/lotion/salve/balm may be used during a session in accordance with the Washington Department of Health's policy.